scalapenos/stamina/README.md

-# Stamina
 Stamina is an Akka Serializer written specifically for use with Akka Persistence.

-It supports explicit (and implicit) versioning of serialized data, a pluggable type class based model for hooking in serialization libraries, support for migration of older data into your current domain, a testkit, and much more.
+It supports explicit versioning of serialized data, an API to support migration of older data into your current domain model withgout having to keep those older classes around, an API for hooking in existing serialization libraries, a ready to use implementation based on spray- json, a testkit with support for regression/migration testing, and much more.

+## Why?
 Stamina aims to be the serialization toolkit that should have come with Akka Persistence but didn't.

+### So what's wrong with Akka Persistence?
+Akka Persistence is an awesome library for implementing event stores and event-sourcd persistent actors.

+The problem arises from the fact that Akka Persistence reuses the standard Akka serialization system without adding any kind of support for data versioning or deserialization of older versions of persisted data.

+The Akka serialization system was originally written to support remote actors and clustered actors.
+It is optimized for raw performance and low configuration overhead but it assumes that the code that serializes your data is the exact same code that deserializes it later.
+This is not necessarily the case in an event store, where data might have been serialized by an older iteration of your code.

+An event store without some kind of versioning/migration system is not very useful since it forces people to somehow work around the missing bits, usually by keeping multiple versions of domain classes in the code base and explicitly having to deal with those older versions in persistent actors.
+This leads to lots of duplication and an overly complex code base.

+Some other problems with the existing Akka serialization system (and many serialization libraries) are:

+- coupling between the serialized data and a specific Java/Scala class or class name.
+This creates a barrier to refactoring of the domain model, something that is very necessary to keep active code bases healthy and clean.

+- no high-level API for configuring which classes get serialized how.
+The only available option is linking the fully qualified class name of a specific class to the fully qualified classname of a serializer.

+Most of these problems arise from the simple fact that versioning and migration were never part of the design.

+### What does Stamina add?
+Stamina aims to fix the problems with existing serialization options by providing an alternative implementation of the Akka Serializer
+that:

+- supports explicit

 ## Stamina Goals